tillitis/dev-tillitis/hugo/content.castor/unlocked/usb-controller.md

 3. Connect the power and USB data lines to the device.
 4. After a short delay, disconnect the 10k resistor from the device.

-To use the Blinkinlabs one:
+To use the Blinkinlabs Reset Controller:

 1. Connect your computer to `DUT_IN`.
 2. Connect the TKey to be flashed to `DUT_OUT`